aaronfeingold/tchoupitoulas-data-challenge/README.md

   - "MyApp - Production" (production domain callback)
 - **Option 2**: GitHub allows multiple callback URLs in a single app

-#### Facebook OAuth - Multiple Platforms
-- In Facebook app settings, you can add multiple Valid OAuth Redirect URIs
-- Add all your environments at once

 ### Environment-Specific Configuration